 Shortly after you have delivered the

-placenta, your health team will begin working on your recovery.
+placenta, your healthcare team will begin working on your recovery.
 You’ll have uterine massage to encourage your uterus to begin contracting.
 These contractions start the uterus on its return to its pre-pregnancy size.
 They also prevent excess bleeding.
 You may also be given medicine to encourage contractions.
 The uterus usually returns to its pre-pregnancy size by six weeks after delivery.

 Some women experience these uterine contractions as sharp abdominal pains, which are called